github/docs/content/admin/user-management/monitoring-activity-in-your-enterprise/audited-actions.md

 ------------------ | ----------------------------------------------------------
 `org.async_delete` | A user initiated a background job to delete an organization.
 `org.delete`       | An organization was deleted by a user-initiated background job.{% ifversion not ghae %}
-`org.transform`    | A user account was converted into an organization.
+`org.transform`    | A personal account was converted into an organization.
 For more information, see "[Converting a user into an organization](/github/setting-up-and-managing-your-github-user-account/converting-a-user-into-an-organization)."{% endif %}

 ## Pull requests